 How to Find Arkansas Marriage Records

-Arkansas law permits marriage for any male at least 17 years old or female at least 16 years old, as long as they are consenting parties.
-However, for persons younger than 18, marriage licenses will not be issued until the parties’ parents or guardians provide consent.
+Arkansas marital law permits marriage for any male at least 17 years old or female at least 16 years old, as long as they are consenting parties.
+However, for persons younger than 18, Arkansas marriage licenses will not be issued until the parties’ parents or guardians provide consent.

 Are Arkansas Marriage Records Public?

+No, Arkansas marriage records are not considered part of Arkansas public records.
+By default, they are not available to the public.
 The Arkansas Department of Health, limits access to vital records, including marriage records, to a few categories of people.
 These include married individuals named on the records, their spouses, parents/guardians, and designated attorneys.
 In Arkansas, marriage records are only available to the public after 100 years.

 What are Arkansas Marriage Records?

 A marriage record in Arkansas consists of state-issued credentials that show that the state recognizes a person’s marriage.
 In addition to recording the union, this record allows the married party to gain access to the legal benefits of marriage including immigration and tax benefits.

 Marriage records in Arkansas include Marriage licenses and certificates.

 Both government websites and organizations may offer divorce and public marriage records.
 Similarly, third party public record websites can also provide these types of records.
 But because third party organizations are not operated or sponsored by the government, record availability may vary.
 Furthermore, marriage and divorce records are considered highly private and are often sealed.
 Hence, the availability of these types of records cannot be guaranteed.